stephomi/nomadsculpt.com/manual/docs/camera.md

 ## Rotation Type
 By default the camera is using the `Orbit` rotation mode.
-It means you have only two degrees of freedom, it is more intuitive but in some case you'll want more flexibility.
+It means you have only two degrees of freedom, it is more intuitive but in some cases you'll want more flexibility.
 You can switch to `Trackball`, you'll be able to *roll* the view by rotating *two* fingers on the viewport.